cypress-io/cypress-docker-images/CONTRIBUTING.md

 ## Bonus: smaller images

-By default, the base image is `bullseye-slim`.
+By default, the current base image is `bullseye-slim`.
 This dramatically decreases the size of all images.
 Other optimizations have been made to the Dockerfiles per Docker's recommendations.

 In order to allow for older images to be smaller, you can run the scripts above using existing node versions, Cypress versions, and browser versions.
 The scripts will recognize that a folder already exists, and append `-slim` to the folder.
 You can then update the folder name in your workflow, and use the images like you already were.

+Node versions less than or equal to Node 14 will use the `buster-slim` base image if they are recreated.
+Older images may still rely on `buster`.

 To see the final size of an image, you can use command [`docker images`](https://docs.docker.com/engine/reference/commandline/images/)